MileHacker Logo

 • Spa and wellness centers are mainly located within luxury hotels, like the Kempinski Hotel Djibouti.

-• These centers feature a range of treatments and facilities.
+• These centers feature a variety of therapies and facilities.

 • Hot springs exist by The lake Abbe, but lack development for tourist use as therapeutic spas.

-• They remain natural, untouched features of the landscape.
+• They remain natural, untouched features of the scenery.

 Mind & Body